Renting a mobile home

 If you have a tenancy

-Some people who rent a mobile home are tenants.
+Some people who rent a mobile home have a tenancy agreement, not a licence.

-You can only have a tenancy if your mobile home is classed as a 'dwelling house'.
+You might have a tenancy if your mobile home is:

 Eviction from a mobile home

-Your landlord must go to court and get a possession order to evict you from your home.
+If you stay past the date on the notice, your landlord must go to court and get a possession order to evict you.

-You may be entitled to more notice and have additional protection from eviction if you have a tenancy.
+You might get more notice and more protection from eviction if you have a tenancy instead of a licence.

 Landlord harassment and illegal eviction